ghostbuster-email/api/readme.md

 * Drop invalid email addresses from your database.
 * Suppress invalid email addresses from your sending to decrease your bounce rate.

-To sign up for Ghostbuster Email, you need a Ghostbuster Email account.
-You can try the Ghostbuster Email, but to use the full version you must have a Premium account.
+To sign up for Ghostbuster, you need a Ghostbuster account.
+You can try the Ghostbuster free, but to use the full version you must have a Premium account.

 ## Making a request